Expressing your moment in 3 small lines.

-Take a pen and a piece of paper and note down the things you are aware of now.
-To offer you an idea on how to get started, I have included an example I made earlier, bellow:
+Take a pen and a piece of paper and note down the things you are aware of now in your immediate situation or environment.
+To offer you an idea on how to get started, here's an example of a list I made earlier:

 I’m aware of:

 - the smell of coffee…

 - the sound of rain on the windows…

 - If I open my eyes I am aware of colours, trees, walls, shapes and light.